KILTprotocol/docs/docs/develop/01_sdk/05_troubleshoot.md

 ### Solution

-The problem occurs because a few crypto libraries inside the SDK require polifills for node.js functions.
+The problem occurs because a few crypto libraries inside the SDK require polyfills for node.js functions.
 You might see the above error, when using the KILT SDK inside a `create-react-app`.
 There are two options to solve this.